emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 ## Rapid development of a custom filter

 During development, you may want to sidestep the deployment process for a faster development loop.
-The [apro-plugin-runner](https://github.com/datawire/apro-plugin-runner) helps you rapidly develop Ambassador filters.
+The `apro-plugin-runner` helps you rapidly develop Ambassador filters locally.

-To install the runner, follow these steps:
+To install the runner, download the latest version:

-1. Clone the repository: `git clone https://github.com/datawire/apro-plugin-runner`.
+<a class="pro-runner-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/%aproVersion%/darwin/amd64/apro-plugin-runner">Mac 64-bit</a> |
-2. Install the repository: `go get github.com/datawire/apro-plugin-runner`.
+<a class="pro-runner-linux-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/%aproVersion%/linux/amd64/apro-plugin-runner">Linux 64-bit</a>

-3. The binary is in placed in `$(go env GOPATH/bin)`.
-Make sure to update your `$PATH` to include this directory.
+Note that the plugin runner must match the version of Ambassador Pro that you are running.
+Place the binary somewhere in your `$PATH`.

 Now, you can quickly test and develop your filter.